cedx/david.gulp/README.md

 - `errorSCM: Boolean = false` : If dependency version is a source control URL, emit an error.
 - `ignore: Array = []`: Ignore the specified dependencies.
 - `registry: String = null` : The [npm](https://www.npmjs.com) registry URL.
 Uses [registry.npmjs.org](https://registry.npmjs.org) if `null`.
+- `reporter: Boolean|Object = true`: Whether a report should be printed to the standard output.
 - `unstable: Boolean = false` : Use unstable dependencies.
 - `update: Boolean = false` : Update dependencies in the file contents to latest versions.